Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 xy calculations of azeotropic mixtures.

-calculations of minimum azeotropic mixtures.
-In Figure 1-4, y1
+used for the calculations of minimum azeotropic mixtures.
+In Figure 1-4,

-is plotted versus x1 for the acetone (1) + chloroform (2)
+y1 is plotted versus x1 for the acetone (1)

-maximum azeotropic mixtures.
-Other activity coefficient equations, including
+calculations of maximum azeotropic mixtures.
+Other activity coefficient

-the Wilson, NRTL and UNIQUAC equations, can calculate the VLE of azeotropic
+equations, including the Wilson, NRTL and UNIQUAC equations, can calculate the

 The calculations of